lucastsui/frostpunk-2-strategizer/README.md

 # frostpunt-2-strategizer
- A open-ended project to practice automating decision making
+ An open-ended project to practice automating decision making

 ## Background
 I want to find a better way to play management game than relying on unreliable and imprecise gut feeling.